MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/sidebandaudio/ni-sidebandaudio-ioctl_sbaud_set_siop.md

 ## -description

+The IOCTL_SBAUD_SET_SIOP IOCTL is used to set a SIOP command.
 This control code is used by an audio driver when cooperating with the audio class drivers to operate a sideband connection.

 ## -ioctlparameters